Travel, Stay and Culture training

 Bachelors in Australia

-The costs mentioned above do not include the tuition fees or any kind of education fees.
+The costs mentioned above do not include tuition fees or any kind of education fee.
 To understand better, look at each of these expenses:

 Types of Australia Living Expenses for Students

-The living expenses in Australia are based on your accommodation type, and the number of times you have explored the location.
-As an international student, you obviously travel to different corners, taste their dishes etc. To spend on this, you must have at least 2,000 AUD monthly in your pocket.
+Living expenses in Australia are based on your accommodation type and the number of times you have explored the location.
+As an international student, you obviously travel to different corners, taste their dishes, etc. To spend on this, you must have at least 2,000 AUD monthly in your pocket.
 Thus, keeping these things in mind, let's discuss each of the types of expenses to study in Australia in detail:

-The main living costs come from the students' accomodation costs.
-The accommodation cost in Australia for international students varies based on the type of room you want to stay in.
-You can choose from a lot of accomodation options such as hall of residence shared housing, local homestays etc. Among them, the hall of residence is the most popular for international students.
+The main living costs come from the students' accommodation costs.
+The cost of accommodation in Australia for international students varies based on the type of room you want to stay in.
+You can choose from a lot of accommodation options, such as hall of residence shared housing, local homestays, etc. Among them, the hall of residence is the most popular for international students.

-Here is a look at the monthly cost of living in Australia in different accommodation options:
+Here is a look at the monthly cost of living in Australia for different accommodation options:

 Average Cost